wmo/ds03gcd/README.md

 # Quick start

+Note: the script takes care of downloading and caching the datafile.

-- Clone this repository
+- Clone this repository: `git clone https://github.com/wmo/ds03gcd`
-- Retrieve the zipped datafile from [d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-- Rename this file to "UCI HAR Dataset.zip" (warning: contains whitespaces)
-- Put the zip-file in the same directory as "run_analysis.R" (no need to unzip)
+- Go to the directory: `cd ds03gcd`
-- startup R and run: `source "run_analysis.R"`
+- startup R and enter: `source "run_analysis.R"`
 - after a while of huffing and puffing, you get the final tidy dataset in dataframe `df`

 The dataframe will look like this, when viewed in RStudio: